IamJafar/Twitter_Scraping/README.md

 # Snscrape
   Snscrape allows you to scrape basic information such as a user's profile, tweet content, source, and so on.
 Snscrape is not limited to Twitter, but can also scrape content from other prominent social media networks like Facebook, Instagram, and others.
 Its advantages are that there are no limits to the number of tweets you can retrieve or the window of tweets (that is, the date range of tweets).
 So Snscrape allows you to retrieve old data.

+# Streamlit
+  Streamlit is an open source app framework in Python language.
+It helps us create web apps for data science and machine learning in a short time.
+It is compatible with major Python libraries such as scikit-learn, Keras, PyTorch, SymPy(latex), NumPy, pandas, Matplotlib etc. Streamlit allows you to re-use any Python code you have already written.
+This can save considerable amounts of time compared to non-Python based tools where all code to create visualizations needs to be re-written.

+  In my project I've extensively used streamlit API Reference feature for creation of Titles, Images, Headers, Input boxes, Buttons, Checkbox, Download buttons.

+  To know more about Streamlit do visit the official site- https://docs.streamlit.io/library/api-reference

+# Workflow